Elisha M. Pease

-Elisha Marshall Pease (January 3, 1812 – August 26, 1883) was a Texas politician.
-He served as the fifth and 13th governor of Texas.
+Elisha Marshall Pease (January 3, 1812 – August 26, 1883) was an American politician who served as the fifth and 13th governor of Texas, from 1853 to 1857 and again from 1867 to 1869.

+Early life

+Elisha Marshall Pease was born in January 3, 1812 to Lorrain Thompson Pease and Sarah Marshall Pease.
+He attended Westfield Academy in Massachusetts.

+Career

+Among Pease's first jobs was a position as a clerk in Hartford, Connecticut.
+By early 1835, he moved the Mexican Texas, settling in the local district of Mina while studying law.

 Texas Republic

-A native of Enfield, Connecticut, Pease moved to Mexican Texas in 1835.
-He soon became active in the Texas independence movement and after the Texas Revolution began, Pease became the secretary of the provisional government.
+Pease soon became active in the Texas independence movement and after the Texas Revolution began, Pease became the secretary of the provisional government.
 He served as the assistant secretary at the Convention of 1836 but was not an elected delegate to the Convention.
 After independence had been won, Pease was named the comptroller of public accounts in the government of the new but temporary Republic of Texas.

 Texas State

 Following the annexation of Texas to the United States, Pease was elected to the Texas House of Representatives in 1845 and reelected in 1847.
 In 1849, he ran for the Texas Senate from District 11 (Brazoria and Galveston counties) but lost to John B. Jones who was sworn in on November 5, 1849.
 Pease contested the election, was declared the winner, and was sworn in four days later on November 9, 1849.

 Pease first ran for governor in 1851 but withdrew from the race two weeks before the election.
 He was elected in each of the next two elections, 1853 and 1855.
 As governor, he paid off the state debt and established the financial foundation that the state would later use to finance its schools and colleges.